White paper

 If your firm still relies on traditional methods and legacy tax systems, it can limit your efficiency and ability to compete with tech-savvy competitors, not to mention a growing number of clients who expect it.

-While most tax and accounting professionals recognize that AI can enable growth opportunities by automating routine tasks, enhancing data analysis, and improving decision making, many firms are still hesitant to adopt it.
+Most tax and accounting professionals know that AI can help businesses grow by automating common tasks, improving data analysis, and making better decisions.
+However, many companies are still hesitant to use AI.

 Integrating new technology can be daunting, especially for small and medium-sized firms with limited resources.
 However, seeing technology adoption as an opportunity rather than a challenge is crucial because the long-term benefits far outweigh the short-term hurdles.